Thwarting Code-Reuse and Side-Channel Attacks in Embedded Systems: Problem Statement and Threat Model

 We assume that the code implementation contains a memory vulnerability that allows the attacker to perform a \ac{CRA}, in particular a static \ac{ROP} or \ac{JOP} attack.
 We further assume that the attacker does not have direct access to the memory of the device.
 We consider two types of attacker models for \acp{SCA}, \timingattacker that measures the execution time of the program and \powerattacker that records the power consumption of the program:

 \begin{description} \item[\timingattacker:] The attacker has access to the software implementation and the \textit{public} data but not the \textit{secret} data.
-The attacker is able to extract information about the secret data by measuring the execution time of the code on the target device.
-The adversary takes the measurements remotely.
+The attacker extracts information about the secret data by measuring the execution time of the code on the target device.
+The measurements are done remotely.

 \item[\powerattacker:] The attacker has access to the software implementation and the \textit{public} data but not the \textit{secret} data.
 At every execution, the program under execution generates new \textit{random} values and the attacker has no knowledge of these values.
-The attacker is able to extract information about the secret data by measuring the power consumption of the device that the code runs on.
+The attacker extracts information about the secret data by measuring the power consumption of the device that the code runs on.
 The attacker may accumulate a number of power traces from multiple runs of the program and perform statistical analysis, such as \ac{DPA}~\cite{kocher_differential_1999} or \ac{CPA}~\cite{brier_correlation_2004-1,papagiannopoulos_mind_2017}. \end{description} We adopt the leakage model for \acp{PSC} from \citet{tsoupidi2021seccon} and the leakage model for the \ac{CR}-policy from \citet{barthe_secure_2021}.